BMI & Weight

 Learn what Body Mass Index (BMI) is, how it's calculated, and why doctors use it as a basic health screening tool.

 Body Mass Index, or BMI, is a number calculated from your height and weight.
 It gives a quick snapshot of whether your weight falls into a range considered healthy for your height.
 Although it sounds technical, the idea behind it is simple: taller people can carry more weight without health risks, so BMI adjusts for that.
+The result is a single number that, despite its limitations, remains one of the most widely used health screening tools in the world.

 Where Did BMI Come From?